 Please read this section thoroughly, even if you’ve been here before, and contact us if you have other questions at 775-557-2900.

 General Safety Information

 Bring what you need to survive.
 Self-sufficiency is as important today as it was for the Native Americans, emigrants, and early pioneers.

 - Let someone know where you are going and when you will be back.

-- Pack all necessary water (one gallon of water per day), food, and supplies.
+- Pack all necessary water (1.5 gallons of water per person, per day), food, and supplies.
 Surface water is unreliable and must be treated.